Creative Encounters: Stacy Makishi

 Need to know

-Creative Encounters is a monthly programme with events on the third Wednesday of the month.
-This is sometimes subject to change, so do always check the website for dates.
-These are friendly sessions designed for both those attending on their own or with others.
-There are opportunities to socialise and take part in activities together, but you are also very welcome to have a solo experience.
+Our friendly sessions are designed for both those attending on their own or with others; there are opportunities to socialise and take part in activities together, but you are also very welcome to have a solo experience.

 Creative Encounters is part of our Open Doors programme to welcome everyone into our creative spaces.